Imagine you found a defect. One of your team members made it.

 So how do you select one?

-In this article, I want to clarify a proper usage of common communication methods in project management.
+In this article, I want to clarify the proper usage of common communication methods in project management.

 Do also note that each method has its best context.
 However, it is not limited only to it.

-Use common sense to identify what subtext your message will send a given situation.
+Use common sense to identify what subtext your message will send in a given situation.

 How Does Project Communication Works?